-Siemens buildings are a physical and visual statement of the philosophy of the company.
+Siemens buildings – from the Himbeerpalast ("Raspberry Palace") in Erlangen to the company's headquarters in Munich – are a physical and visual statement of the philosophy of the company.
 Siemens has not always been averse to decorative features on its buildings, but today planning and design focus squarely on values like functionality, sustainability and cost-efficiency.
 All Siemens buildings from every era do though share one common factor: it's always about good architecture.
 A brief retrospective of 170 years of building history at Siemens to mark World Architecture Day.

 This year's World Architecture Day, which falls on October 1, has particular resonance as the organization behind it, the International Union of Architects (UAI), marks its 70th anniversary in 2018.
 Corporate architecture at Siemens though stretches much further back in time: ever since the beginning of the 20th century, Siemens architects have been endeavoring quite literally to chisel the company's philosophy in stone.

 One of the first outstanding architects to make an impact at Siemens was Hans Hertlein.
 Born in 1881, Hertlein started designing buildings for the company early on in the 20th century and exerted a significant influence on Siemens architecture for several decades.
 Striking examples of his work include the Siemensstadt Berlin complex and also the renowned Himbeerpalast ("Raspberry Palace") in Erlangen.
 Opened in 1953, this sizable office building served as the company's administrative center for many decades.
 It was recently acquired by the State of Bavaria, which intends to use it as a teaching facility for students of the Friedrich-Alexander University Erlangen-Nuremberg.